kscheltema/100-days-of-code/log.md

  **Link to work:** see screenshot(s) in my tweet @KobusScheltema.

                ### Day 71 September 05, 2022.
- **Today's Progress:**  I practised Object Oriented Programming in fCC.
+ **Today's Progress:**  I practised anonymous function in fCC.
 I practised how to run Elixir Code, and learned a bit about Enum with the shuffle method.
  **Thoughts:** Peercoding helps.
  **Link to work:** see screenshot(s) in my tweet @KobusScheltema.